Choose the Best Ultrasound Probe: Guide to Ultrasound Transducer Types

 Frequency means the frequency of the sound waves emitted from the probe.
 Generally, higher frequencies offer better image quality, but not as deep penetration compared to lower frequencies.

 Below we list the three most common ultrasound transducer types – linear, convex (standard or micro-convex), and phased array.
-Furthermore, we included other transducers that are available on the market, those are pencil and endocavitary probes.
+Furthermore, we included other ultrasound transducer types that are available on the market, those are pencil and endocavitary probes.

 Linear Transducers

-So, what features are typical for the linear transducer (such as GE 9L)?
+So, what features are typical for the linear probe?

 Firstly, the piezoelectric crystal arrangement is linear, the shape of the beam is rectangular, and the near-field resolution is good.

-Secondly, the footprint, frequency, and applications of the linear transducer depend on whether the product is for 2D or 3D imaging.
+Secondly, the footprint, ultrasound frequency range, and applications of the linear transducer depend on whether the product is for 2D ultrasound imaging or 3D ultrasound imaging.

-Furthermore, the linear transducer for 2D imaging has a wide footprint and its central frequency is 2.5Mhz – 12Mhz.
+Furthermore, the linear probe for 2D imaging has a wide footprint and its central frequency is 2.5Mhz – 12Mhz.

-You can use this transducer for various applications, for instance:
+You can use the linear transducer ultrasound for various applications, for instance:

 • Vascular examination